cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 │  │  │  ├─ /modules/all/app2/20210125.lua
 ```

-For this structure, the `.cvmfsdirtab` may look like:
+For this repository the `.cvmfsdirtab` file may look like:
 ```
 # Nested catalog for each version of each application
 /software/*/*
+# One nested catalog for all software directories
+/software

 # Nested catalog containing for all modulefiles
 /modules